Projects

 5) Black Diamond

-The Black Diamond Factory in Wayne County, WV will soon be the site for major job creation and employment in sustainable industries.
-This five acre property will include businesses working in the solar industry, as well as materials reuse and recycling – growing good jobs for people in the local community and surrounding region.
-A number of the existing buildings will be preserved and renovated for new use – and these spaces will continue the tradition of creating and making that have occurred over the last one hundred years onsite.
-Solar Holler – a full service solar developer and installer – will utilize new spaces onsite to host growing operations.
+The Black Diamond Factory in Wayne County, WV will soon be the site for major job creation and employment in emerging industries.
+This five-acre property will include businesses working in the solar industry, as well as materials reuse and recycling – growing good jobs for people in the local community and surrounding region.
+A number of the existing buildings will be preserved and renovated for new use and these spaces will continue the tradition of creating and making that have occurred over the last one hundred years on-site.
+Solar Holler, a full service solar developer and installer, will utilize new spaces on-site to host growing operations.
 The ReUse Corridor, a network of community organizations and businesses across the region, will utilize spaces for the storage and distribution of salvaged and upcycled material.
-Over the next decade, we expect the activity onsite to create hundreds of jobs.
+Over the next decade, we expect the activity to create hundreds of jobs.

 CONSTRUCTION